panglesd/slipshow/docs/tutorial.rst

 .. note::

    Don't go too fast!
-The more textual content you have, the slowest you should go.
+The more textual content you have, the slower you should go.
 Think about how long it would have taken you to write all this on a whiteboard.